AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **getAttachmentMenuBot**(`parameters`): `Promise`<[`attachmentMenuBot`](../modules/index.types.default.md#attachmentmenubot-1)\>

-Returns information about a bot that can be added to attachment menu
+Returns information about a bot that can be added to attachment or side menu

 #### Parameters